Sameer-Panchal/adf-metadata-driven-ingestion/README.md

    - Prevents duplicate processing and ensures idempotency.

 5. **Event Trigger**
-   -The Pipeline is triggered once a file is placed in the Blob Storage.
+   - The Pipeline is triggered once a file is placed in the Blob Storage.

 ---